For a more in-depth descriptions of specific entities, refer to

 plane normal and let be the velocity at the instant of

 collision.
-Let be the bounce coefficient which, under certain
+Let be the bounce coefficient which, in general, depends on

 sv_bounce (denoted as ) and